All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How to Talk to Your Doctor

 Given Zepbound's relative newness compared to semaglutide options, not all providers are equally familiar with it.
-Here is how to facilitate a productive conversation:
+Here is how to help with a productive conversation:

 • Bring the SURMOUNT trial results, specifically the weight loss data showing tirzepatide's superiority over semaglutide in head-to-head comparisons